ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge2.md

 ### Overview

-**Note 1: There will be a number of repetitive tasks from the Deploying DC-vEdge1 section.**
+{% include note.html content="There will be a number of repetitive tasks from the Deploying DC-vEdge1 section." %}

-**Note 2: The important sections which will guide you through this activity will be `highlighted like this`(the entire step will be earmarked, indicating a delta from the previous section).**
+{% include note.html content="The important steps which will guide you through this activity will be earmarked, indicating a delta from the previous section." %}

+> This is what an earmarked step will look like

 We will be deploying another vEdge in our first site (the Data Center) via vCenter.
 Make note of the following information for this section.
 The IP Addressing will not be used for some of the Network Adapters until later.